HPC-Simlab/Tutorials/ALL/FirstTimeAtSimlab.md

 ### Step 1: Change your password <a name="password"></a>

+**After your first connection it's mandatory to change your password.**
-You can change your password at any time by using the UNIX command `passwd` directly on front end.
+- You can change your password at any time by using the UNIX command `passwd` directly on front end.
 The change is taken into account immediately.

 ```sh
 $ passwd